himselfish/Sway-dotfiles/README.md

 <BR />
 This repository contains my dotfiles in a .tar file which you can extract to your ~/.config folder.<BR />
 <BR />
 I also added a file called packages.txt containing all the packages I currently have installed.
 If I ever break my system it can be a useful list to have.
+You probably don't need all those packages.

 # Important keyboard shortcuts
 > $mod = Mod4 (Windows key)